KENNITHHH/LSWCM/README.md

 ## What it does

-When you use the original Loot Spawner, you have to guess how the weapons are facing.
+When you use the original Loot Spawner, you have to guess where the weapons are facing.
-This toolkit adds a list of items you can pick from and when selecting for example an AK47, you will also see how its oriented.
+This toolkit adds a list of items alphabetically you can pick from.
+When selecting for example the AK47, you will see the model itself and where it's pointing to.

 This gives the ability to have:
-- better placements of loot and Vehicles
+- better placements of Loot and Vehicles
 - easier way to select from an alphabetic list of items and weapons
-- spawning tanks seeing their size
+- spawning tanks, seeing their full model

 NOTE: If your Vehicle doesn't spawn, make sure it's not colliding with any objects, the vehicle will NOT spawn when Colliding